aboutcode-org/scancode-toolkit/docs/source/getting-started/contribute/contributing-code.rst

 - Contributions comes as bugs/questions/issues and as pull requests.
 - Source code and runtime data are in the /src/ directory.
 - Test code and test data are in the /tests/ directory.
-- Datasets (inluding licenses) and test data are in /data/ sub-directories.
+- Datasets (including licenses) and test data are in /data/ sub-directories.
 - We use DCO signoff in commit messages, like Linux does.
 - Porting ScanCode to other OS (FreeBSD is supported, etc.) is possible.
 Enter an issue for help.